DataSystemsGroupUT/dataeng/README.en.md

   is particularly useful to understand how to load `words.sql`

 ## Exercise 2: Compose file

 When the 3 images build correctly, we can move on and write the Compose file.
-We suggest to plcae the Compose file at the root of the repository.
+We suggest to place the Compose file at the root of the repository.

+At this point, we want to make sure that services can communicate together, and that we can connect to `web`.

 Note: the `web` service should be exposed.